Romario-Negreiros/Todo-App/README.md

 ```
 ### Useful resources

--  [Vercel](https://vercel.com) - This amazing site hosted my todo for free, and very simple to use.
+-  [Vercel](https://vercel.com) - This amazing site hosted my todo for free, and is pretty simple to use.
 - [Tutorial](https://www.youtube.com/watch?v=TWTAuGEi6KU) - And this incredible tutorial helped me on how to use vercel, and deploy my project, but it's in Portuguese 🤷‍♂️

 ## Author